hasura/graphql-engine/graphql/manual/schema/enums.rst

 -------------------------------------------

-Head to the ``Modify`` tab of the ``magazine`` table and set a foreign key to the ``months_of_the_year`` table using the ``magazine :: issue_month -> months_of_the_year :: month`` fields.
+Head to the ``Modify`` tab of the ``magazine`` table and set a foreign key to the ``months_of_the_year`` table using the fields: ``issue_month -> months_of_the_year :: month``.

 .. image:: ../../../img/graphql/manual/schema/enum-set-foreign-key.png

 Now the ``issue_month`` field can only take values from the months of the year.

 .. note::
-  This will not provide auto complete or query validation on the client side using the GraphQL schema as of now but will ensure consistency in the database.
+  This will not provide auto-complete or query validation on the client side using the GraphQL schema as of now but will ensure consistency in the database.